Wollemia: Phylogeny

 Below is the phylogeny of the Araucariaceae based on the consensus from the most recent cladistic analysis of molecular data.
 It shows the relative positions of Wollemia, Agathis, and Araucaria within the division.

+Potential fossil record

 There are no fossils that can be assigned definitively to Wollemia.
-Some authors have suggested that the fossil pollen genus Dilwynites, known from the Late Cretaceous-Pliocene of Australia, New Zealand, Patagonia and Antarctica is assignable to Wollemia, however, the pollen of Wollemia is highly variable, and its similarity to Dilwynites has been questioned.
-It is possible that Dilwynites pollen represents that of other araucarian conifers as well as possibly also Wollemia.
+Araucarioides leaves possibly representing Wollemia or a close relative have been reported from the Early Eocene of Tasmania.
+Some authors have suggested that the fossil pollen genus Dilwynites, known from the Late Cretaceous-Pliocene of Australia, New Zealand, Patagonia and Antarctica is assignable to Wollemia, however, the pollen of Wollemia is highly variable, and its similarity to Dilwynites has been questioned, with Dilwynites also closely resembling the pollen of some species of Agathis.
+It is therefore possible that Dilwynites pollen represents that of other araucarian conifers as well as possibly also Wollemia.